Evolutionary Dynamics of Social Inequality and Coincidence of Gini and Kolkata indices under Unrestricted Competition: Introduction

-Human societies have evolved over the ages, and so did the organizations such as economic institutions (markets in particular), social institutions (e.g., universities, parliaments or national assemblies), and etc. All these social systems also developed different common measures of successes like income or wealth (in markets), majority or popularity (in elections), impact, award or citations (in universities, academic institutions, journals), etc. One obvious and important emerging feature in such systems have been the emergence of inequalities in individual successes and their ubiquitous.
 Several quantitative measures of such social inequalities have been developed over the years.
-We will consider two such inequality measures, namely the old and widely used Gini index ($g$) \cite{Gini1921} and the recently introduced Kolkata index ($k$) \cite{Ghosh2014}, both based on the Lorenz function or curve \cite{Lorenz1905} (see Fig. \ref{fig1}).
-While the Gini index ($0 \leq g \leq 1$; $g=0$ corresponds to perfect equality and $g=1$ corresponds to extreme inequality) measures average inequality among the populations, the Kolkata index ($0.5 \leq k \leq 1$; $k=0.5$ corresponds to perfect equality and $k=1$ corresponds to extreme inequality) gives the fraction of wealth processes by $1-k$ fraction of the rich population.
+We will consider two such inequality measures, namely the old and widely used Gini index \cite{Gini1921} ($g$) and the recently introduced Kolkata index \cite{Ghosh2014} ($k$), both based on the Lorenz function or curve \cite{Lorenz1905} (see Fig. \ref{fig1}).
+The Gini index gives a measure of the average inequality among the population.
+Its range is $0 \leq g \leq 1$; where $g=0$ corresponds to perfect equality and $g=1$ corresponds to extreme inequality.
+On the other hand, the Kolkata index gives the fraction of wealth processed by $1-k$ fraction of the rich population (see e.g., \cite{BCMM1}) and, as such, quantifies the 80-20 law ($k=0.8$) by Pareto \cite{Pareto1971Translation}.
+The range of the Kolkata index is $0.5 \leq k \leq 1$, where $k=0.5$ corresponds to perfect equality and $k=1$ corresponds to extreme inequality.

-We find, across the social institutions (markets, universities, elections, etc), values of the Gini ($g$) and Kolkata ($k$) indices approach each other as the competitions grow and they become equal (nearly $0.87$) under unrestricted competition.
-This may be viewed as quantitative and generalized version of more than a century old $80-20$ law of Pareto \cite{Pareto1971Translation}.